-With about 1.500 different cafes and bars to choose from, there is no excuse for being thirsty in Amsterdam.
-They can be found on just about every street, corner or canal and all of them offer something different.
-Dutch drinks, rather than food, have played much more important role on a global scale as a consequence of the importance given to beer and its brewing over the centuries.
-In the 18th century there were over seven hundered breweries in The Netherlands, although today there are only twenty-five.
+With about 1.500 different cafes and bars to choose from, there is no excuse for going thirsty in Amsterdam.
+Amsterdam Red Light District bars can be found on just about every street, corner or canal and all of them offer something different.
+Dutch drinks, rather than food, have played a much more important role on the world stage as a consequence of the importance given to beer and its brewing over the centuries.
+In the 18th century there were over seven hundred breweries in The Netherlands, although today there are only twenty-five.

-Heineken is the most famous of the Dutch beers.
-Brands such as Amstel, Grolsch, Oranjeboom and Brand are also brewed in The Netherlands, so it’s a beer’s lover’s paradise!
-No doubt you will also notice that the locals like their beer in small glasses and with a hefty helping of foam.
-They say it keeps the beer fresher.
+Heineken is the most famous of all the Dutch beers.
+That company is active in more than 178 countries making it the second largest beer brewer in the world.
+Other brands such as Amstel, Grolsch, Oranjeboom and Brand are also brewed in The Netherlands, so you could say it’s a beer lover’s paradise over here!
+No doubt you will also notice that the locals like their beer in small glasses and with a hefty topping of foam.
+They say it keeps the beer more fresh.

-There are the traditional Dutch brown cafes, which are always worth visiting particularly the ones which host outdoor terraces.
-Amsterdam also play host to a vast range of theme bars (everything from Irish pubs to sport bars and Australian hang-outs o cocktail bars).
-There are also some wonderful Grand Cafes and a fine range of hostelries for those who like things a little more chic and trendy.
+The most numerous Amsterdam Red Light District bars are the traditional Dutch cafes called “brown cafes” (because their interiors are dark brown), which are always worth a visit!
+Especially the ones which also host their own outdoor terrace.
+Other Amsterdam Red Light District bars that are plentiful are so called themed bars (everything from Irish pubs to sport bars and Australian hang-outs to cocktail bars and hard rock bars).
+There are also some wonderful Grand Cafes in the area and a fine range of hostelries for those who like things a little more chic and trendy.

-The average opening hours are from 11am to 1am and during the weekend to 4am, especially in areas such as Leidsesquare, Rembrandtsquare, Nieuwmarkt and The Red light District.
+Regular opening hours are from 11am to 1am and during the weekend to 4am, especially in areas such as Leidse Square, Rembrandt Square, Nieuwmarkt and The Red light District.